Bill Leeb

 Wilhelm Anton "Bill" Leeb (born 21 September 1966, in Vienna, Austria) is an Austrian-Canadian electronic musician and record producer.
 He is best known for being a founding member of the industrial music group Front Line Assembly and Delerium.
-Additionally, Leeb is known for his work with groups Noise Unit, Intermix, Skinny Puppy, Synæsthesia, Cyberaktif, Equinox, Fauxliage and Pro>Tech.
+Additionally, Leeb is known for his work with groups Noise Unit, Intermix, Skinny Puppy, Synæsthesia, Cyberaktif, Equinox, Fauxliage, and Pro>Tech.

 Career

 Leeb began his musical career with industrial band Skinny Puppy in 1984 under the pseudonym Wilhelm Schroeder, contributing bass synth and occasional backing vocals to a few of their recordings and concerts.
 He left in 1986 and formed his own industrial project Front Line Assembly with Michael Balch, and later Rhys Fulber and Chris Peterson.
 Though Front Line Assembly has had consistent underground success, Leeb's most widely known efforts are through his side project Delerium, which had a major hit in the late 1990s with "Silence".
 Leeb composed the soundtrack to the 1999 video game, Quake III Arena, of which the expansion pack, Team Arena, was composed by his band, Front Line Assembly.

-In 2017, Leeb appeared as guest singer on the single A Shiver of Want, a release of John Fryer's project Black Needle Noise.
+In 2017, Leeb appeared as guest singer on the single "A Shiver of Want", a release of John Fryer's project Black Needle Noise.

-In 2022, Leeb contributed vocals for Black Asteroid's single Methane Rain.
+In 2022, Leeb contributed vocals for Black Asteroid's single "Methane Rain".

 In June 2024, American label Metropolis announced Leeb's first solo album Model Kollapse, to be released on September 13, 2024.
-The first single Terror Forms was released on July 9 along with a video.
-Metropolis released the second single Demons on August 9, 2024, that was also accompanied by a video.
+The first single "Terror Forms" was released on 9 July along with a video.
+Metropolis released the second single "Demons" on 9 August 2024, that was also accompanied by a video.
 Leeb explained that the idea of a solo album was suggested by Metropolis founder Dave Heckman, who died before the album's release.

-On August 22, 2025 Metropolis released an EP called Machine Vision with five remixes of songs from Model Kollapse and a new song.
-The single Neuromotive (Stacks Mix by Rhys Fulber) from the EP had already been released in April 2025 and accompanied by a video by Tim Hill.
+On 22 August 2025, Metropolis released an EP called Machine Vision with five remixes of songs from Model Kollapse and a new song.
+The single "Neuromotive (Stacks Mix by Rhys Fulber)" from the EP had already been released in April 2025 and accompanied by a video by Tim Hill.